 - add flexibility to their timetable

 Every activity has its own assessment rubric but the IB Film markbands will serve as the primary means of scoring.
 Students may create screenplays to later produce into film productions; create storyboards and other pre-production elements to previsualize their future productions; produce a video montage introducing a selected subject matter; create a one-minute video without dialogue that includes at least two characters and a dinner table; produce a chase sequence where a character transitions between different places and time periods that are unconnected in reality; create a spy film using foley recordings and original sound design; produce an experimental film where students can incorporate animation, visual effects, and sound design; write an essay analyzing how film language creates meaning in a five-minute extract from a film; produce a video essay comparing films or filmmakers from different cultures or periods in cinematic history.

 Advice from our teachers

 In order to succeed, we recommend students set aside five to six hours a week.

-Students will need a video camera or DSLR that has manual focus, a sturdy tripod and editing software such as iMovie, Final Cut or Premiere, as basic requirements.
+Students will need camera equipment (from a DSLR to a recent model phone with a strong camera) that has manual focus and a way to capture audio/video, a sturdy tripod and non-linear editing software such as iMovie, Final Cut or Premiere, as basic requirements.
 A lighting kit and recording device (handheld or microphone) would be excellent additions.

 Benefits to students